For those of you who are undecided as to which course of study to choose in herbal medicine, we offer these insights for your evaluation process:

 In the case of blood tonification, Western herbalists use yellow dock and dandelion as blood tonics.
 However, these herbs are actually bitter and cold in energy which clear dampness and heat from the blood.
 Thus, the yellow dock and dandelion will thin the blood rather than build it, and in time could even cause dizziness, blurry vision and tiredness.
 In contrast, blood is warm and moist in nature and so true blood tonics moisten and nourish blood.
 Thus, if blackstrap molasses is added to the dandelion and yellow dock, however, their drying and cooling properties will be ameliorated and their iron content will build blood.
 Alternatively, blood tonifying herbs may be given such as lycii berries (Lycium barbarum, or wolfberry) and dang gui (Angelica senensis).

-0-30 days after enrollment: Full refund (minus shipping and enrollment fee of $75) provided that all course materials are returned in their original condition.
+0-30 days after enrollment: Full refund (minus shipping fee plus an un-enrollment administrative fee of $150) provided that all course materials are returned in their original condition.

-31-60 days after enrollment: 50% refund (minus shipping and enrollment fee of $75).
-Additional deductions will be made for course materials that are not returned in their original condition.
+Additional deductions will be made for course materials that are not returned in perfect condition.